|

 Timothy’s youthfulness.
 Correction

 should not be ignored, but should be done in a respectful way.
-In the youth culture of our day, this is one very
+In

-important lesson for younger people to learn.
+younger people to learn.
+Older

-They have a measure of wisdom and history that can benefit the church.
+measure of wisdom and history that can benefit the church.

-Paul goes on to tell Timothy to treat “younger men
+goes on to tell Timothy to treat “younger men as brothers, older women

-as brothers, older women as mothers, and younger women as sisters, with
+as mothers, and younger women as sisters, with absolute purity”.

-words “absolute purity”.
-Timothy
+Note the words “absolute purity”.

-in the church are nothing new.
+sins in the church are nothing new.
 It

 is one of the more prevalent reasons why Christian leaders fall into

-after her, then it is their responsibility to do so, not the churches.
+her, then it is their responsibility to do so, not the churches.

 The children and grandchildren should put their religion into